C++: Strategy Pattern vs. Policy Based Design

 • std::lock_guard<T> locks a mutex in its constructor and unlocks it in its destructor, avoiding threads locked by mistake.

-• If you are writing some UI, you probably could need a MouseRestorer that would automatically set the mouse to its default value after being changed to an hourglass in a time-consuming piece of code
+• If UI is being written, a MouseRestorer could be needed that automatically sets the mouse to its default value after it has been changed to an hourglass during a time-consuming piece of code.

 C++17: std::any